jizert/e-approximations/README.md

 This is my first project in python.
-I am trying to approximate e
+I am trying to approximate Euler's Number, e.